georghe-crihan/rc-switch-collaterals/README.md

 The *VCC* and the *DATA* pins are reversed.

+On some versions of the FS1000A 433MHz RF transmitter module, the pins are mislabeled due to a reversed printing process.
+The label for the *Data* pin, printed as "*ATAD*" (*DATA* backwards), is incorrect.
+The correct pinout for the FS1000A is easily identified by its position relative to the VCC and Ground pins.

 > Connecting the circuit the right way around, the microcontroller/datasource
 > output needs to be connected to the pin that has a single PCB trace going into
 > a single SMD resistor - nowhere else - and the data source ground to module